makerdao/community/contributing/faq.md

 ## Who approves what I contribute?

 Community Development resources and initiatives go through a process that includes a Writer, Reviewer, and final Approver.
 Contributors can take on the Writer and/or Reviewer role, but will always need their work approved by a final Approver before it is published.
 Currently, the final Approver role will often be the head of Community Development.
-Learn more about Comm-Dev [Roles](./contributor-onboarding-guide.md#Roles) in the Contributor Onboarding Guide.

 ## How does the final approval process work?

 Before submitting a Pull Request (PR) to merge into the Community Development repository, contributors must request an invitation to the repo.
-See the [Contributor Tools Guide](./contributor-tools-guide.md) for best practices when submitting a PR.
+See the [Writing Style Guide](./writing-style-guide.md) for best practices when submitting a PR.
 The final Approver accepts a contribution to merge it into MakerDAO’s community GitHub repository.

 Collaborating with experienced community members in [#community-development](https://chat.makerdao.com/channel/community-development), and following the contributor guidelines will help ensure that contributions are accepted!